Main Content Region

 3. The activity sponsor will be responsible for contacting the Office of Strategic Communication immediately of any information resulting in changes i.e. date, time, cancellation, so that the marquee will always reflect accurate and up-to-date information.

-5. Questions and/or concerns about marquee publicity should be referred to the Associate Vice President for the Office of Strategic Communication.
+4. Questions and/or concerns about marquee publicity should be channeled to the Project Coordinator for the Office of Strategic Communication.
+Any concerns regarding the policy, questions/concerned can be directed to the Director of Strategic Communication and Brand Management.